rishabhkarnani/Rishabh-Karnani-Final-Project/README.md

 3. Load the RoadTripPlanner.sln file.
 4. Replace YOUR_API_KEY in the GoogleMapsService.cs file with your Google Maps API Key.
 5. Build and run the project.

+## 🚀 How to Use <a class="anchor" id="usage"></a>

+1. Launch the application.
+2. Enter the following trip details:
+Starting Point: Your trip's starting location.
+Destination: Your trip's destination.
+Mileage (km/L): Your vehicle's fuel efficiency.
+Fuel Price ($/L): The current fuel price per liter.
+3. Click Calculate: The app displays the estimated trip cost and personalized stops.
+4. Click Open Google Maps to view the route in your browser.